swiss-transplant-cohort-study/3LC-user-manual/docs/source/features_tools.rst

 .. image:: Audit2.png

 By clicking once on the variable-specific icon we then access the Audit details on that variable as we can see below.

+- Action=C means the variable has been created, in other words a value has been associated into a specific variable on a specific entry for the first time.

+- Action=U means the variable has been updated.

 .. image:: Audit3.png